 Your dentist may prescribe painkillers and perhaps antibiotics to take for a few days.
 Most pain disappears after a couple of days.

-To release some of the pain, maybe you can put ice on your face to reduce swelling and the inflamation.
+To release some of the pain, maybe you can put ice on your face to reduce swelling and inflammation.
 Also, you can eat lemon ice cream to reduce the inflammation.

 Maybe your grandma used to say this to you, and you don’t believe it.
 But you can gently rinse with warm salty water.